bronson/vim-update-bundles/README.md

 ## Configuration File

-All configuration options can be passed on the command line or placed in ~/.vim-update-bundles.conf.
+All configuration options can be passed on the command line or placed in `~/.vim-update-bundles.conf`.
-Putting "submodules=1" in the config file is the same as passing -s or --submodules on the command line.
+Putting `submodules = 1` in the config file is the same as passing --submodules on the command line.
-Blank lines and comments starting with '#' are ignored.
+Blank lines and comments starting with # are ignored.

 String interpolation is performed on all values.
 First configuration settings are tried then environment variables.
-For instance, this would expand to "/home/_username_/.dotfiles/_username_/vim":

-    vimdir_path = $dotfiles_path/$USERNAME/vim
+An example: `vimdir_path = $dotfiles_path/$USERNAME/vim`

 ## Location of .vim and .vimrc